A nonlocal feature-driven exemplar-based approach for image inpainting

 See Figure \ref{fig:regionsb} for an illustration of the regions $\inpdom\subset\inpdom_*\subset\tilde{\inpdom}_*$.
 The motivation for defining \eqref{def:Otiledstar} is that for each $\bfy \in \tilde{\inpdom}_*^c$ and $\bfh \in \mathcal{P}$, the quantity $(g_i * \bfu)(\bfy + \bfh)$ is calculated entirely on $\inpdom^c$, the complement of the inpainting region.
 Consequently, restricting $\bfy$ to the set $\tilde{\inpdom}_*^c$ in \eqref{eq:our_dist} ensures that structure at $\bfx$ is only compared to information in the complement of the inpainting region $\inpdom^c$.

-Now one can define the inpainting model by the analogy with \eqref{eq:Arias_model} using the modified distance metric in \eqref{eq:our_dist}.
-Instead, we extend this definition by introducing auxiliary graphs in the selected feature domains with the corresponding weights and distance metrics given by
+Now one can define the target functional by the analogy with \eqref{eq:Arias_model} using the modified distance metric in \eqref{eq:our_dist}.
+Instead, we extend this definition by introducing $N_{\beta}$ auxiliary feature models with corresponding weights